The Cozumel Port is Closed

 Continuing Education

-If both of our diving options sound less than ideal to your taste buds, but you still don’t want to lose a day of doing something diving related, perhaps consider doing some con-ed in scuba.
-There are several choices of con-ed which do not require any diving whatsoever – Enriched Air Nitrox, Equipment Specialist, Science of Diving, Boat Diving… not to mention any of the other specialties which are diving related.
+If the cenote diving option sounds less than ideal to your taste buds, but you still don’t want to lose a day of doing something diving related, perhaps consider doing some continueing education in scuba.
+There are several choices of con-ed which do not require any diving whatsoever – Enriched Air Nitrox, Equipment Specialist, Science of Diving, Boat Diving, all the Ecology programs… not to mention any of the other specialties which are diving related.
 Get a jump on the class by reading the textbook while at the beach!

 Mainland Cenote Diving